Machupicchu

 Conservation And Sustainability

 Managing mass tourism at one of the world's most visited heritage sites presents the sanctuary's principal conservation challenge.
-The site receives over 1.5 million annual visitors, and managing infrastructure, waste, erosion, and visitor behavior requires constant enforcement.
-Landslides are a recurring hazard given the steep terrain and high rainfall.
+The site receives approximately 1.5 million annual visitors, and managing infrastructure, waste, erosion, and visitor behavior requires constant enforcement.
+[1] Landslides are a recurring hazard given the steep terrain and high rainfall.
 Invasive plant species encroach on archaeological terraces from surrounding disturbed forest.
 The spectacled bear population within the sanctuary is a bellwether for forest health; conflicts between bears and tourist infrastructure occur periodically.
 Debate over optimal daily visitor limits versus economic interests of the tourism industry has been ongoing since the 1990s.
 Climate change is accelerating glacial retreat on Salkantay and threatening hydrological systems in the sanctuary watershed.

 Visitor Ratings